barichd/brailleorch/borframework.md

 Braille score format (radio button)
 bar-over-bar, line-over-line, section-by-section and BrailleOrch.
 Default is bar-over-bar.
-When one format is chosen, the corresponding option button will be shown, bringing user to corresponding items in Options dialog.
+When one format is chosen, the corresponding option button will be shown, bringing user to corresponding items in [Settings dialog](#settings).

 Page setup
-Brings up Page setup dialog in [File menu](#aa).
+Brings up Page setup dialog in [File menu](#1-1).

 Starting braille page
 Starting print page